-The result has been the development of a story in graphic novel format about an 11-year old girl.
-We can call her S. S lives in a city.
+I kept notes and did sketches.
+In time, I wanted to develop a story in graphic novel format about what that boy could share with the world today.
+In my graphic novel, in process, the character transitioned into an 11-year old girl (the boy may appear in a parallel work).
+We can call the girl “S.” She lives in a city.
 Like many kids nowadays, she spends a lot of time on her smartphone.
-Her parents have found a cabin to rent up in Vermont, on the west flank of Mount Mansfield.
+Her father will be renting a cabin in Vermont, on the west flank of Mount Mansfield.
 S is not happy to hear this, but, learning there is phone reception there, she goes along with the plan.